forcedotcom/sfdx-scanner/pmd-appexchange/docs/AvoidJsLinksInCustomObject.md

 **Description:**

-   Detects instances of JavaScript-style URLs (javascript:) in Salesforce DOM components, such as web links and buttons.
+   Detects use of JavaScript-style URLs (javascript:) in custom objects, such as web links and buttons.
 Avoid JavaScript-style URLs in managed packages.

 **Example(s):**